 I would like to sublet my leasehold apartment in Edith Weston.
 Conveyancing solicitor who did the purchase is retired - so can't ask her.
 Do I need to ask my freeholder for permission?

 Some leases for properties in Edith Weston do contain a provision to say that subletting is only allowed with permission.
 The landlord is not entitled to unreasonably refuse but, in such cases, they would need to see references.
 Experience dictates that problems are usually caused by unsatisfactory tenants rather than owner-occupiers and for that reason you can expect the freeholder to take up the references and consider them carefully before granting consent.

-I purchased a 1st floor flat in Edith Weston, conveyancing was carried out in 2008.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Similar flats in Edith Weston with over 90 years remaining are worth £265,000.
-The ground rent is £50 invoiced every year.
-The lease expires on 21st October 2095
+I bought a studio flat in Edith Weston, conveyancing formalities finalised half a dozen years ago.
+Can you give me give me an indication of the likely cost of a lease extension?
+Similar flats in Edith Weston with over 90 years remaining are worth £202,000.
+The average or mid-range amount of ground rent is £60 yearly.
+The lease ceases on 21st October 2076

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide the actual costs without more detailed due diligence.
-You should not use the figures in tribunal or court proceedings.
-There are no doubt additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs without more comprehensive investigations.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information without first seeking the advice of a professional.